-This tag identifies questions related to creating an alien biology that may be close to or far removed from Earthly biology, but still reflect what science knows about biology.
-This tag implies the use of the Science-Fiction tag.
-Use the Science-Based or Hard-science tags to impose greater scientific restrictions (see warning in tag wiki).
-The goal of this tag is to answer the question using what science humanity knows.
+For questions related to the biology of extra-terrestrial organisms.
+This tag implies the use of the science-fiction tag.
+Use the science-based or hard-science tags to impose greater scientific restrictions (see warning in tag wiki).
+The goal of this tag is to answer the question using known science.

 Warning: Despite defaulting to science-fiction, this tag seeks already to use what science humanity knows to answer the question.
 However, humanity has not found life anywhere other than on Earth and studies into the possibility of life not natural to Earth are in their infancy.
 Users should understand that it's rarely possible to fully rationalize proposed alien life.